yehia67/documentation/wallets/0.1/hub/how-to-guides/get-started-with-the-grpc-api.md

 **Hub exposes some gRPC methods that you can call using any gRPC client.
 These methods allow you to manage users' tokens by interfacing with the database and an IOTA network.
 In this guide, you'll learn the basics of the gRPC API to create a new user with some new deposit addresses.**

 :::info:
-This guide helps you to test the gRPC API with [this CLI client](https://github.com/njpatel/grpcc).
+This guide helps you to test the gRPC API with [this command-line client](https://github.com/njpatel/grpcc).
 For production environments, we recommend generating client code from one of the available [gRPC libraries](https://grpc.io/about/).
 :::

 ## Prerequisites